Police find no confirmed cases of spiking by injection in Scotland

 A petition calling for nightclubs to search people on entry gathered 174,000 signatures.

-Instagram pages were also created to spread the news of the Girls Night In campaign, where women from various university cities stayed in, “spreading awareness and challenging clubs” to keep people safe.
+Instagram pages were also created to spread the news of the Girls Night In campaign.
+The nationwide nightclub boycott was organised to encourage clubs to prioritise women’s safety, including those from the universities of Dundee and St Andrews.

-A Scottish Government spokesman said “the act of spiking is utterly abhorrent” and ministers remained committed to working with partner agencies to tackle all forms of violence against women.

-“We note Police Scotland’s work in this area and it is encouraging that forensic analysis so far has found no traces of drugs used for spiking in reported cases,” the spokesman said.
+Campaigners from St Andrews organised a Big Night In where students, including spiking victims, quizzed politicians and university officials on their plans to tackle the issue.